KevithMannage/programming_language/README.md

 ## Prerequisites

 - **Java Development Kit (JDK)**: Ensure Java is installed (version compatible with the project, e.g., JDK 8 or higher).
+- **Make (GnuWin)**
+   - ## Installing Make on Windows
+      1. Download the [GnuWin Make setup](https://sourceforge.net/projects/gnuwin32/files/make/3.81/make-3.81.exe/download?use_mirror=webwerks&download) and install it.
+      2. **Add Make to your system PATH environment variable:**
+         - Open the Start Menu and search for "Environment Variables".
+         - Click "Edit the system environment variables".
+         - In the System Properties window, click "Environment Variables".
+         - Under "System variables", find and select the `Path` variable, then click "Edit".
+         - Click "New" and add the path to the GnuWin32 `bin` directory (e.g., `C:\Program Files (x86)\GnuWin32\bin`).
+         - Click OK to close all dialogs.
+      3. Open a new terminal and run:
+         ```sh
+         make --version
+         ```
+         to verify that `make` is installed.

 ## Clone the repository:
    ```bash